 2. Hill Italian Single Manual Harpsichord after de Zentis - Opus 475 made in 2015, 2 x 8' in brass, GG - f ''' at A-415 with transposing to A-440, Buff stop, handstops on the wrestplank, Boxwood naturals, Ebony topped sharps, Boxwood arcades, built as a true inner case of Italian Cypress, pearwood jacks, walnut registers, parchment rosette, with walnut music desk and three legged stand.
 Does not come with an exterior case.
 Price: $40,000.00

-3. Hill Flemish Double Manual Harpsichord made in 2016 Opus 485 after the 1640 "Ahaus" Ruckers that Leonhardt used in his Froberger recording.
+3. SOLD -- Hill Flemish Double Manual Harpsichord made in 2016 Opus 485 after the 1640 "Ahaus" Ruckers that Leonhardt used in his Froberger recording.
 It has a GG - e''' compass, 2 x 8’, 1 x 4’, transposing to A-440, Bone naturals, stained Oak sharps, carved trefoil keyfronts, French style coupler, pearwood jacks, wood registers, 4 screw-in legs, simple music desk, with Flemish papers on the interior case, painted and gilded on the exterior and interior lid and molding.
 Price is: $45,000.00 Will post a recording and photo as soon as possible, meanwhile, the following recording of one of my earlier Ahaus Ruckers instruments can be heard below.

 You can hear the original 1640 Jan Ruckers in the recording below.